cheme/cheme.github.io/content/posts/process1.md

   fn to_ref(self) -> T;
 }
 ```
-Basically SRef is similar to Into<Send> but with a single associated type and a way back.
+Basically SRef is similar to Into\<Send\> but with a single associated type and a way back.

-## Consequence on design
+## Consequences on design

   This service abstraction makes it even clearer that MyDHT is not a DHT.
 With previous design we had to create some strange 'key' trait for executing some strange 'store' action in some strange 'keyval storage' (eg old broken mydht-wot web of trust crate) : it was almost obvious that we could replace 'Key' by 'Query' and 'KeyVal' by Reply.
   Therefore this time we do not use an explicit 'keyval' Store but a global service with messages.
 Code from previous design is ported to the a KVStoreService which when use as GlobalService is almost the same as previous storage of KeyVal.
 This service implementation is not in an external crates because it is also the default peer storage/exchange implementation.